-Poor maintenance practices have led to deterioration, and county government has been calling for the building to be demolished and replaced.
-Exacerbating the issue, a hurricane in September 2011 flooded and damaged the structure, after which the center was closed by county officials, who renewed the proposal for demolition.
-The Federal Emergency Management Agency (FEMA), which provides assistance to local governments after disasters, has asked for further study of conditions to determine whether repair is feasible.
-The local community is also calling for more review, and grassroots activists have united in support of the Orange County Government Center.
-It is hoped that inclusion on the Watch will help save this notable piece of progressive architecture.
+Poor maintenance practices led to its deterioration, and the county government called for the building to be demolished and replaced.
+Exacerbating the issue, a hurricane in September 2011 flooded and damaged the structure.
+The center was then closed by county officials, who renewed the proposal for demolition.
+The Federal Emergency Management Agency (FEMA), which provides assistance to local governments after disasters, asked for further study of conditions to determine whether repair was feasible.
+The local community also called for more review, and grassroots activists united in support of the Orange County Government Center.
+The building was included on the 2012 World Monuments Watch in the hopes that this notable piece of progressive architecture would be saved.

 Since the Watch